FeatureBaseDB/featurebase/docs/administration.md

 In order to  remove a node from a cluster, your cluster must be configured to have a [cluster replicas](../configuration/#cluster-replicas) value of at least 2; if you're removing a node that no longer exists (for example a node that has died), there must be at least one additional replica of the data owned by the dead node in order for the cluster to correctly rebalance itself.

 To remove node `localhost:10102` from a cluster having coordinator `localhost:10101`, first determine the ID of the node to be removed.
-If the node to be removed is still available, you can find the ID by issuing an `/status` request to the node.
-Node's ID is in the `localID` field:
+If the node to be removed is still available, you can find the ID by issuing a `/status` request to the node.
+The node's ID is in the `localID` field:
 ``` request
 curl localhost:10101/status
 ```